There are 5 dumb SEO mistakes that you’re probably making right now…

 Google is smart: you don’t need to shove relevancy down its throat.

 Going too far makes you vulnerable to Google slaps and spinning back fists.

-So hit the point where Google knows your page is about your keyword…and don’t take another step.
+So hit the point where Google knows that your page is about your keyword…and don’t take another step.

 2. Show Google Your Content is Quality